AlariCode/nestjs-consul/README.md

 }
 ```

-Then you can use your configs with public property `config` of `ConsuleService`.
+Then you can use your configs with public property `configs` of `ConsuleService`.

 ```javascript
 import { ConsuleService } from 'nestjs-consul';